Azure-Samples/Speech-Service-Actions-Template/documentation/2-train-an-initial-model.md

 This is language data for my initial model.
 ```

-This change is sufficient to cause the **SpeechTrainDataCICD** pipeline to trigger once the PR is merged.
+This change is sufficient to cause the **SpeechTrainDataCICD** workflow to trigger once the PR is merged.

 Add and commit the changes: